tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_compatibility.md

 *   `tf.nn.relu`
 *   `tf.nn.relu6`

-Note: Many of those operations don't have TensorFlow Lite equivalents and the corresponding model will not be convertible if they can't be elided or fused.
+Note: Many of those operations don't have TensorFlow Lite equivalents, and the corresponding model will not be convertible if they can't be elided or fused.

 ## Unsupported operations